rails-inspire-django/django-turbo-helper/doc/source/main.rst

 ``python setup.py install``

-**Note**: This library does not include any client libraries (Turbo or Stimulus).
+**Note**: This install does not include any client libraries (Turbo or Stimulus).
 You may wish to add these yourself using your preferred Javascript build tool, or use a CDN.
 Please refer to the Hotwire documentation on installing these libraries.

 ==========
 Middleware